FranBar1966/neutralts/README.md

 How it works
 ------------

-Neutral TS offers two main ways to integrate with other programming languages:
+Neutral TS template engine offers two main ways to integrate with other programming languages:

-* In Rust: You can use Neutral TS as a library by downloading the crate.
+* In Rust: You can use Neutral TS template engine as a library by downloading the crate.

 * In other programming languages: Inter-Process Communication ([IPC](https://gitlab.com/neutralfw/ipc)) is necessary, similar to how databases like MariaDB work.